mm6/InternetOfThingsCourse/Weeks/week6.md

 This is the final exam week.
 The final will be held during the first hour and the remaining time will be for our guest speaker.

 Andrew King works for Slalom.
-He teaches embedded systems and has a recent book on IoT published by O'Rielly.
+He teaches embedded systems and has a recent book on IoT published by O'Reilly.
 <!--
 In week 6 we discuss Self-Sovereign Identity (SSI) using blockchain technology.
 We consider how SSI might be used in IoT.